CarlosLF/P4_PID/README.md

 # PID Controler Project

-In this project a PID controller has been implemented, the PID controller gets feedback from the simulator and returns the stereing angle.
+In this project a PID controller has been implemented, the PID controller gets feedback from the simulator and returns the steereing angle.

 ## Basic Build Instructions